ProjectXfire/devChallenges_Chat/README.md

 - Finally, you can send and receive message from others members that are in the same channel.

 Development this project I have learned about websocket, this was something new for me, and I have try to understand how its works and why is used.
 The back-end was development using NESTJS and I have used JWT for the authentication.
-The expired time for this is 10 minutes, after that will appear and error of authentication if you try to connect to the server doing a request.
+The expired time for this is 1 hour, after that will appear and error of authentication if you try to connect to the server doing a request.
 To store the token, I have used cookies.

 ### Built With